 "Queers is a good choice of play for our times.
 This series of eight monologues, each by a different author... is well suited to the moment when coming together carries risks that are mitigated by behaviour and controls...
 Each presents a sensitive, nuanced, sometimes angry, bitter-sweet portrait of lives lived, sometimes to fulfilment, sometimes not... a long journey which, given the hostility that still exists in the world, is by no means over."
 Nick LeMesurier

-The first post-lockdown live performance at the Criterion is staged over five nights to a socially distanced audience and is currently sold out.
-Our updated Covid safety protocols related to this production can be found here.
+The first post-lockdown live performance at the Criterion was staged over five nights to a socially distanced sold out audience and followed by a 24 hour streamed online filmed performance.

 Production photographs and reviews can be found here.

 'Queers' is a wonderful collection of beautifully-written monologues, all by different writers, which celebrates a century of evolving social attitudes and political milestones in British LGBTQI+ history, as seen through the eyes of different individuals.

 A young soldier returning from the trenches of the First World War recollects a love that dare not speak its name.
 Almost one hundred years later, a groom-to-be prepares for his gay wedding.

 They were curated by Mark Gatiss and broadcast on BBC Four in 2017 and also staged at The Old Vic in London.

 Poignant and personal, funny, tragic and riotous, these monologues for male and female performers cover major events – such as the Wolfenden Report of 1957, the HIV/AIDS crisis, and the debate over the age of consent – through deeply affecting and personal rites-of-passage stories.